-With all of the new farming technology and state-of-the-art equipment, farmers set themselves up with an efficient machine to make their business the best it could be.
+With all of the new farming technology and state-of-the-art equipment, farmers set themselves up with efficient machines to make their business the best it could be.
 When the Farming Crisis slammed everyone, their debt was incredible, because they chose to invest in their business.

 Often, those with the highest amount of debt were the first to go bankrupt when the crisis hit.

-However, the failing farm fronts of the midwest wasn't the true blow to the agriculture sector:
+However, the failing farm fronts of the midwest weren't the true blow to the agriculture sector:

 Since the Farming Crisis, both the populations of farmers and rural areas have faced a serious decline.